remoteorbust/work-policies-in-tech/README.md

 # work-models-in-tech
-Tailored to SWE new hires at the 200 most discussed companies.
+Tailored to SWE new hires at the most popular companies.
 No HFTs/prop shops.

 | Company Name | Category | Minimum In-Office Days Per Week | Notes |
 |--------------|----------|-----------------------|-------|